k-ujihara/ChemFormatter/README.md

 ## Old versions

 The old versions are available at [SourceForge](https://sourceforge.net/projects/chemformatter/).
 The Microsoft Word template version works on both Windows and Mac.
-Very old COM add-in version implemented written by Visual Basic 6.0 works on Word, Excel, PowerPoint, Publisher, and Visio.
+Very old COM add-in version implemented by Visual Basic 6.0 works on Word, Excel, PowerPoint, Publisher, and Visio.